• Trunk Bay, St. John, USVI

 The Product of Tectonic Activity

-The Caribbean Archipelago's existence is primarily owed to the relentless movements of tectonic plates beneath the Earth's surface.
+The Caribbean Archipelago exists primarily due to the relentless movements of tectonic plates beneath the Earth's surface.
 This region lies along the boundary of the North American, South American, and Caribbean plates, where their intricate interactions have created geological wonders.
-These plates' collision, separation, and subduction have given rise to the diversity of landforms that define the archipelago.
+These plates' collisions, separations, and subductions have given rise to the diversity of landforms that define the archipelago.

 Plate Boundaries and Complex Interactions